LLNL/mhysa/doc/Input_Files.md

 Input Files
 ===========

-The following input files are required to run HyPar.
+The following input files are required to run MHYSA.
 They are indicated as being mandatory or optional.
 If optional, then default values are used if not found.

 \b Note: It is best to start with the provided examples, understand their input files based on the